woq-blended/woq.github.io/_posts/2014-12-26-setup-in-andalucia.markdown

 In summer we enjoy average midday shade temperatures of 28ºC..
 We do not suffer heat waves, but a hotter day may reach 30 or 31ºC., but not the temperatures of inland Spain of up to 40 – 45ºC., as in many southern European countries also.
 Early morning temperatures in Winter might only be 10 – 12ºC.
 This soon rises to a normal average of 18 – 20ºC, though a good day can reach 22 – 24ºC.
-More important than the shade temperature in Winter is the temperature in the sun.
+More important than the shade temperature in Winter is the temperature in the sun, which is almost always very pleasant.

 ## Trainings for 2015